What is an Electronic Signature?

 Any disputes as to the validity of signatures (electronic or physical) will come down to a question of proof.
-Under the Rules on Electronic Evidence, an authenticated digital signature is admissible in evidence as the functional equivalent of a handwritten signature (Section 1, Rule 6 of the Rules on Electronic Evidence).
+Under the Rules on Electronic Evidence, an authenticated electronic signature is admissible in evidence as the functional equivalent of a handwritten signature (Section 1, Rule 6 of the Rules on Electronic Evidence).
 Electronic signatures may be authenticated in the following manners:

 - by evidence that a method or process was utilized to establish a digital signature and verify the same;

 - other means provided by law; or

 - by other means satisfactory to the judge as establishing the genuineness of the electronic signature (Section 2, Rule 6 of the Rules on Electronic Evidence).

 Authenticated electronic signatures: